Kenya Fernandes

 Sydney, NSW, Australia

 I’m a microbiologist studying how microbes influence the health of our environment, pollinators, and people.
-My research focuses on the interactions between bees and microbes, and how these relationships affect pollinator survival, ecosystems, and food security.
+My research focuses on the interactions between bees and microbes, and how these relationships affect pollinator survival, ecosystem resilience, and food security.
 Honey is central to my work, both for its antimicrobial and medicinal properties and its crucial role in bee health.
-I’m particularly interested in our native bees, their vital role in maintaining biodiversity, and the traditional medicinal use of their honey by Indigenous communities.
+By investigating honey’s bioactivity and its role in bee health, I aim to uncover insights that benefit both pollinator conservation and human health.

 Beyond the lab, I’m passionate about making science exciting and accessible to everyone.
 I love sharing my discoveries, engaging with the public, and raising awareness about Australia’s incredible native species.
-Through storytelling and outreach, I hope to inspire people to appreciate and protect our rich biodiversity.
+I hope to inspire greater appreciation for pollinators, ecosystems, and the unseen microbial communities that sustain life.

 Latest Publications